Dozens killed in blaze on Philippines ferry

 Earlier, officials said the number of people missing was uncertain because an exact passenger count was not known.
 Just 205 were listed on a manifest.

-The Philippine Coast Guard said search and rescue operations were ongoing.
+The Philippine Coast Guard said search and rescue operations were ongoing and there were no signs of overloading on the ship.

+The initial death toll amounted to less than a dozen people - these were thought to have drowned as they jumped into the water without life jackets.

+However authorities then discovered another 18 bodies on the vessel that were "totally burnt", said Commodore Rejard Marfe of the Coast Guard.

 The MV Lady Mary Joy 3 caught fire around 22:40 local time (14:40 GMT) off Baluk-baluk island in Basilan province.
 It had been travelling to another island.